🛠️ 1. Project Setup & File Organization

 Instruction: Now we will make the game interactive.

-3. Update Reels: Go to the slot machine UI code and replace the hardcoded image names ("apple", "cherry", "bar") with references to your new state variable, like icons[reels[0]].
+iconsarray, add a@Statevariable namedreelsto store the current state of the three reels. - Update Reels: Go to the slot machine UI code and replace the hardcoded image names (

 Explanation: This is where the magic happens.

-• The icons array gives us a single source for all possible outcomes.
+iconsarray gives us a single source for all possible outcomes. - The

 // ContentView.swift